Thomas Aderpul

 Thomas Aderpul was a preacher of the Protestant Reformation who taught an extreme form of egalitarian religious polity; consequently, the German Democratic Republic admired him as a proto-communist.

 Aderpul came to public notice in 1529 in the Klützer Ort, a district between Wismar and Lübeck, which was on Mecklenburg territory but fell within the Bishopric of Ratzeburg, and was mostly owned by the von Plessen family who had built up considerable debts to the diocese.
 They saw the Reformation as an opportunity to evade their financial obligations.
 Appointments to livings on estates were generally made by the lord of the manor with the approval of the diocesan bishop.
 Bernd von Plessen deliberately provoked the Bishop of Ratzeburg, Georg von Blumenthal, by dismissing the two Catholic incumbents of the parish of Gressow, which was on his estates, one of them on the non-theological grounds that he only had one eye, and to replace them with Aderpuhl, who was already married, as the pastor.
-The church bureaucracy was slow to react, but eventually on 20 December the Cathedral Provost Mus reported this irregularity to the Bishop.
+The church bureaucracy was slow to react; however, on 20 December, the Cathedral Provost Mus reported this irregularity to the Bishop.
 The latter complained to the Duke of Mecklenburg, reporting his letter that early in December 1529 Aderpul had preached that “All things above, below and in the earth, wood, water, meadow and game, should be held equally in common and belong to no-one in particular.”

-Next day the Bishop had him seized in a night raid and locked up in the dungeon of his splendid official residence at Schönberg.
+The next day the Bishop had him seized in a night raid and locked up in the dungeon of his splendid official residence at Schönberg.
 When Bernd von Plessen demanded his release, the Bishop replied that the preacher was a knave and a trickster, that he knew perfectly well how to handle preachers, that he recognized only the higher authority of the Pope, and that the von Plessens had not even bothered to write to him in advance of making the appointment.
 Bernd von Plessen also complained to Duke Henry of Mecklenburg, arguing that Gressow was outside the Bishop's jurisdiction and that the arrest was an act of war on Mecklenburg.
 The Duke tried to intercede on Aderpuhl's behalf, and an angry correspondence about jurisdiction ensued.

 When the von Plessens’ separate official letter of complaint to the Bishop was delivered, he showed it to his Castellan Bernd von Rohr and said: